Cockayne syndrome

 • Primary care provider |

-Alpers-Huttenlocher syndrome ultimately progresses to fatal encephalopathy or liver failure.
+Childhood-onset POLG with epilepsy ultimately progresses to fatal encephalopathy or liver failure.
 Because variable levels of intensive treatment are available, these options should be discussed openly with the family.
-Supportive care could include the placement of a gastrostomy feeding tube for medication, hydration, and/or nutrition.
-Different levels of ventilator support may include less invasive treatments such as continuous positive airway pressure (CPAP), bilevel positive airway pressure (BiPAP), assisted nasal ventilation, intubation and/or placement of a tracheostomy, and use of mechanical ventilation.
+Supportive care could include the placement of a gastrostomy feeding tube for medication, hydration, or nutrition.
+Different levels of ventilator support may include less invasive treatments such as continuous positive airway pressure (CPAP), bilevel positive airway pressure (BiPAP), assisted nasal ventilation, intubation or placement of a tracheostomy, and use of mechanical ventilation.
 These issues are complex because the maximal degree of medical support that is acceptable can vary among parents.
 In addition, a procedure that is minimally invasive, such as the institution of BiPAP, can lead to a quality-of-life improvement.
 However, such interventions may ultimately escalate towards tracheostomy placement and mechanical ventilation because each decision requires painful reflection, and the parents may hope that the escalation will reverse the progression of the disease or have an equivalent restoration of the quality of life that previous, less invasive interventions formerly provided.
 Nonetheless, as the disease progresses, the benefits of more invasive interventions may have a diminishing impact on the child’s quality of life.
 Involvement of palliative care services can maintain the process of iterative discussions about the family’s goals, support the family and care team with these discussions, and help implement the decisions.
 In larger hospitals, rehabilitation units are often where family members learn to care for their loved ones with new gastrostomy tubes and ventilatory support.
-Most patients utilize rehabilitative services that help to maintain neurologic function for as long as possible, including occupational, physical, and/or speech therapies.
+Most patients utilize rehabilitative services that help to maintain neurologic function for as long as possible, including occupational, physical, or speech therapies.

 Consultations with a gastroenterologist and nutrition therapy early in the disease course are necessary to address feeding and nutritional issues and to assess and manage liver dysfunction.
 Surgical placement of a gastric feeding tube, when oral feeding becomes impaired, can maintain nutritional status or prevent aspiration of oral feedings.
 However, given the ultimate course of the illness, some families may wish to forego the placement of a feeding tube.

-Hypoventilation is common in Alpers-Huttenlocher syndrome and can exist long before anyone has observed frank apnea or clinical signs of hypercarbia.
-Assessment of both daytime and nocturnal ventilatory function can be performed for evidence of central and/or obstructive apnea.
+Hypoventilation is common in POLG and can exist long before anyone has observed frank apnea or clinical signs of hypercarbia.
+Assessment of both daytime and nocturnal ventilatory function can be performed for evidence of central or obstructive apnea.
 Depending on the severity of the findings, the use of CPAP or BiPAP may improve the quality of life in these children.
 Tracheostomy placement with or without varying use of artificial ventilation is a consideration for some cases, but families may wish to allow the natural course of the illness to proceed without these invasive and usually lifelong approaches.

-Status epilepticus is common in POLG, and in a large multinational retrospective study of 195 patients of whom 130 had epilepsy, status epilepticus was identified in 97 of them (77%), with a median age of onset of 7 years (42).
+Status epilepticus is common in POLG, and in a large multinational retrospective study of 195 patients of whom 130 had epilepsy, status epilepticus was identified in 97 of them (77%), with a median age of onset of 7 years (36).
 Status epilepticus was the presenting symptom of the disease in 40 patients (43%) and developed during the course of the disease in 53 (57%).
 Seizure semiology included convulsive status in 94% and epilepsia partialis continua in 67%.
 Associated comorbidities included liver impairment (78%), ataxia (69%), and stroke-like episodes (57%).
 Status epilepticus was typically refractory or super-refractory in 66%, and the presence of seizures was associated with significantly higher mortality compared to those without seizures.

 Treatment for status epilepticus is known to be refractory, and most patients need several antiseizure medications.
-In the study by Hikmat and colleagues, six was the median number of antiseizure medications used during a single status epilepticus episode (range two to 11) with 62% of patients on more than six antiseizure medications (42).
+In the study by Hikmat and colleagues, six was the median number of antiseizure medications used during a single status epilepticus episode (range two to 11) with 62% of patients on more than six antiseizure medications (36).
 Treatments included antiseizure medications, anesthesia medications, immunomodulators, and ketogenic diet.
 Ketogenic diet was started during status epilepticus in 13 patients and reported to be effective in two older patients.
 Immunomodulators given during status epilepticus consisted of prednisolone (16), immunoglobulin (four), ACTH (two), plasmapheresis (one), tacrolimus (one), with no difference in seizure control or long-term survival; however, the authors acknowledge that giving these agents late and under treatment-resistant conditions does not prove lack of efficacy and that prospective trials are warranted.
-There are insufficient data for vagus nerve stimulation and transcranial direct current stimulation in POLG-related epilepsy, although transcranial direct current stimulation was used successfully in one teenager with focal motor status (73) but, unfortunately, not in another (66).
+There are insufficient data for vagus nerve stimulation and transcranial direct current stimulation in POLG-related epilepsy, although transcranial direct current stimulation was used successfully in one teenager with focal motor status (64) but, unfortunately, not in another (57).

 Movement disorders are common.
 Some, such as chorea and athetosis, may cause pain or psychological stress.
 Muscle relaxants and pain medications, including narcotics, would be advised in this circumstance.
 Some movement disorders can be treated with dopaminergic medication, such as levodopa-carbidopa or tetrabenazine.
 Therefore, a trial of either of these medications can be considered, if medically indicated.

 Standard treatment for liver failure can include small frequent meals or continuous feeding to compensate for impaired gluconeogenesis.
 In addition, reducing dietary protein to a minimum, use of non-absorbable sugars to create an osmotic diarrhea, and the use of conjugating agents to treat hyperammonemia may be helpful.
-Because levocarnitine may have some benefit in the setting of liver failure, and because of its low toxicity, some recommend its use from the time of diagnosis (08).
-The use of mitochondrial supplements, including vitamins and cofactors, has not been proven to be helpful specifically in POLG spectrum disorders, but most clinicians and families prefer to start some combination of these supplements (81).
+Because levocarnitine may have some benefit in the setting of liver failure, and because of its low toxicity, some recommend its use from the time of diagnosis (06).
+The use of mitochondrial supplements, including vitamins and cofactors, has not been proven to be helpful specifically in POLG spectrum disorders, but most clinicians and families prefer to start some combination of these supplements (71).
 An updated paper on mitochondrial supplements based on preclinical data in animal models suggests a core cocktail followed by additional components based on genetic etiology or symptoms (04).
 For POLG these would include folinic acid (see below) and N-acetylcysteine for the hepatopathy that might be aided by improved glutathione levels and, therefore, improved the ability to handle oxidative stress (similar to treatment of Tylenol overdose).

-Reports suggest that CSF folate deficiency can occur in POLG-related disorders, so some advocate testing the CSF for folate deficiency, which requires a lumbar puncture and treatment with folinic acid (calcium leucovorin) if there is a deficiency (39).
+CSF folate deficiency has been reported in POLG-related disorders, so some advocate testing the CSF for folate deficiency, which requires a lumbar puncture and treatment with folinic acid (calcium leucovorin) if there is a deficiency (32).
 From a practical standpoint, CSF folate deficiency can occur at any point in the disease process, and monitoring CSF folate a few times a year is not practical; therefore, initiating empiric treatment at the time of diagnosis is reasonable.
-In a mouse model of POLG disease, forced exercise resulted in clear clinical, biochemical, and pathological benefits and clearly delayed disease manifestations.
-Whether exercise can help modify the disease in humans remains to be proven, and it would certainly be difficult to institute as a therapy in most patients.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.